 Lenders will look at copies of credit card and personal loan statements to see that you’ve been able to make any previous credit repayments and bill payments on time.

-Credit reporting agencies supply lenders with a credit report detailing your credit history, and this will be used to work out how much of a risk you are and assign you a credit rating.
+Credit file monitoring organisations supply lenders with a credit report detailing your credit history, and this will be used to work out how much of a risk you are and assign you a credit rating.